 This makes for a great brunch or a good starter for an elegant dinner.
 The key to success here is to get the inside done without burning the crust.
-Patience in other words. - thirschfeld - thirschfeld
+Patience, in other words. —thirschfeld

-- It took me 8 minutes on medium flame then bumping it up to medium high for 6 minutes to get the right crust.
+It took me 8 minutes on medium flame, then 6 minutes on medium-high, to get the right crust.
 Use that as a guide it is not an absolute.

 When the rosti is ready to flip, use an oversize lid or pizza pan and cover the sauté pan.
 Do this by the sink.
 Flip, without hesitation, while holding the pizza pan tightly to the pan, and them slide the cake carefully back into the pan.
 Cook the other side of the rosti until crispy.

 Combine the sour cream with the horseradish and season it with salt and pepper.
 Roll the salmon slices attractively.
 Rinse the caper berries.
 Chop the chives.